 6. See Your Weight Loss More From A Health Angle And Not Just Aesthetics

 Some years ago, weight loss for me was more about the look.
-It was more about aesthetics as against health, until I went for a medical checkup at one of the Teaching Hospitals.
+It was more about aesthetics as against health until I went for a medical checkup at one of the Teaching Hospitals.
 My physician told me I had a fantastic health and that I should continue whatever it is I was doing.
 But, he said, “But, you should watch your weight.”
 And she actually gave me the recommended weight for my height.

 7. Do something that will make you sweat out every day, for at least 30minutes

 Lack of exercise can lead to loss of muscle mass and lower metabolism.
 On the other hand, too much exercise is neither healthy nor always effective in weight loss, and unless you are a weightlifter or an athlete, it may lead to discouragement.
 Studies show excessive exercise is unsustainable in the long term for most people and may lead to severe stress.
 However, there are things you can do to sweat out on a daily basis.
-They include: climbing the stairs several times in a day, vigorous dancing, rope skipping, one spot jogging, brisk walk, aerobics if you can make it fun and not compelling, etc.
+They include: climbing the stairs several times in a day, vigorous dancing, rope skipping, one spot jogging, brisk walk, aerobics if you can make it fun.

 8. Don’t focus too much on Scale Weight

 Avoid using the scale to check your weight every time.
 Yes, you can do this at the beginning as a form of before and after.
 If you’ve been working out, you may be gaining muscle and losing fat.
 When this happens, your clothes may start to feel loose, especially around the waist, despite a stable scale weight.
 Measuring your waist with a tape measure and taking monthly pictures of yourself can reveal you’re actually losing fat, even if the scale number doesn’t change much.